What organisations need to know about new anti-fraud measures

 A new piece of legislation coming later this year aims to tackle fraud head-on.
-Samantha Pritchard, partner in our charities team, details the legislation and how charities can ensure they’re prepared for the changes.
+Samantha Pritchard, partner in our charities team, details the legislation and how organisations can ensure they’re prepared for the changes.

 The importance of anti-fraud measures for charities